 all rivers, creeks and overland flow paths within a nominated valley [See note

-This weather system has the potential to cause minor to moderate flooding in
+This weather system has the potential to cause prolonged and renewed flooding

 This Flood Watch means that people living or working along rivers and streams